Background dynamics and observational constraints of flat and non-flat $\Lambda(t)$CDM models from $H(z)$ and DESI DR2

-This paper is organized as follows: Section~\ref{section:2} presents a description of the $\Lambda(t)$CDM model; Section~\ref{section:3} discusses the derivation of the reconstructive formulas for the total effective EoS parameter of the unified cosmic fluid, the effective DE EoS parameter, and the deceleration parameter in the spatially flat $\Lambda(t)$CDM model; Section~\ref{section:4} considers the features of observational constraints on the parameters of the spatially flat and non-flat $\Lambda$CDM and $\Lambda(t)$CDM models; Section~\ref{section:5} presents the results and analysis of the calculations; and Section~\ref{section:6} summarizes the conclusions.
-We use the natural system of units here $c=k_B=1$.
+This paper is organised as follows: Section~\ref{section:2} presents a description of the $\Lambda(t)$CDM model; Section~\ref{section:3} discusses the derivation of the reconstructive formulas for the total effective EoS parameter of the unified cosmic fluid, the DE EoS parameter, and the deceleration parameter in the spatially flat $\Lambda(t)$CDM model; Section~\ref{section:4} considers the features of observational constraints on the parameters of the spatially flat and non-flat $\Lambda$CDM and $\Lambda(t)$CDM models; Section~\ref{section:5} presents the results and analysis of the calculations; and Section~\ref{section:6} summarises the conclusions.
+We use the natural system of units here: $c=k_B=1$.

-\section{Background Dynamics of the $\Lambda(t)$CDM Model}
+\section{Background dynamics of the $\Lambda(t)$CDM model}

-We assumed that the flat, homogeneous and isotropic universe is described by the Friedmann–Lemaître–Robertson–Walker spacetime metric $ds^2 = dt^2 -a^2(t)d{\bf x}^2$, where $t$ is a cosmic time; ${\bf x}$ are the comoving coordinates; $a(t)$ is a scale factor, normalized to be unity at the present epoch $a_0 \equiv a(t_0)=1$, so that $a = 1/(1 + z)$, here $z$ is the redshift.
+We assumed that the flat, homogeneous and isotropic Universe is described by the Friedmann–Lemaître–Robertson–Walker (FLRW) space-time metric $ds^2 = dt^2 -a^2(t)d{\bf x}^2$, where $t$ is a cosmic time; ${\bf x}$ are the comoving coordinates; $a(t)$ is the scale factor, normalised to be unity at the present epoch $a_0 \equiv a(t_0)=1$, so that $a = 1/(1 + z)$, here $z$ is the redshift.